AZYoung233/CLGSI/README.md

 # CLSI
-The code is coming soon
+The code is for the paper 《CLSI:A multimodal sentiment analysis method based on contrastive learning guided by sentiment intensity》.
+It will be coming soon after the paper accepted